Davidson015/Port/README.md

-# Port
+# My Portfolio

-Just a basic portfolio of myself built with HTML, CSS, BOOTSTRAP & VANILLA JS
+Just a basic portfolio I built with HTML, CSS, BOOTSTRAP & VANILLA JS

 What do you think?👇
 https://alosnugo.netlify.app